Master of Public Administration Program

-- A grade point average (GPA) of 3.0 or above for the last 90 quarter units (or 60 semester units) of course work including postbaccalaureate course work.
+- A grade point average (GPA) of 3.0 or above either cumulative or for the last 90 quarter units or 60 semester units of course work including postbaccalaureate course work.

-- Students with a GPA of at least 2.75 may be admitted based on their entire application including employment and any potential GRE scores.
-If you have GRE scores, submit thyem directly to the Department of Public Administration (NOT Admissions).
+- Students with a GPA of 2.75-2.99 may be considered based on their entire application including employment and any potential GRE scores.
+If you have GRE scores, submit them directly to the Department of Public Administration (NOT Admissions).

 - A 500 (or more)-word typed "Statement of Purpose" outlining why you want to pursue the MPA and any issues we should know.